 Year Amount (ea) Cost Saving

 2009 1,000 \$64

 2010 600 \$38

 2011 500 \$32

 2012 547 \$35

 2013 550 \$35

+2014 530 \$33

-TOTAL 3,197 \$204
+TOTAL 3,727 \$237

 Table 4.1 on the following page provides an idea how the County residents are using this service.
-As Table 4.1 shows, in the past five years, over 6 percent of the County households utilized this service annually.
+As Table 4.1 shows, in the past five years, over 6.6 percent of the County households utilized this service annually.
 Factoring in repeat customers and nonresidents, approximately 44 percent of the total County households (including seasonal homeowners) have utilized this service at least once since this program started in 1993.
-In 2013, 56.8 tons of material was managed through the County programs.
+In 2014, 58.1 tons of material was managed through the County programs.
 In the past five (5) years, the average amount of HHW disposed through this program is 49 pounds per household.
 To put this in perspective, a full one gallon cans of paint weights about 10 pounds.

 As Tables 4.1 shows, old paint (latex/oil-base) is the largest item and thus the largest cost when the County conducts HHW collection events.
 The USEPA estimates that between 8.8 percent and 20 percent of all paint sold could become leftovers headed for the waste stream.
 In 2007, Minnesota was chosen to undertake a paint product stewardship initiative by the National Paint and Coating Association.
 A statewide demonstration was desired in order to best inform the creation of the national system and Minnesota was chosen as the state for the demonstration project.
 The bill that would have authorized the establishment of a paint stewardship organization funded by a fee was vetoed by the Governor in 2008 and 2009.
 Oregon then initiated this program, and in addition California, Connecticut, and in 2012 Rhode Island has enacted the PaintCare program.
 In 2013, HF967, the Omnibus Environmental bill that contained provisions for the paint stewardship program was passed and signed by the Minnesota Governor.
-The paint stewardship plan is due to MPCA on March 1, 2014 with the program to commence on July 1, 2014.
-This has a potential cost saving to the county run HHW programs.
+The paint stewardship plan was sent to MPCA on March 1, 2014; program was to commence on July 1, 2014 but PaintCare is resolving issues with the MPCA and the counties.
+This has a potential cost saving to the county run HHW programs - will no longer pay for disposal or transportation of latex or oil paint.